 Köstem Olive Oil Museum on the D300 in the village of Uzunkuyu just northwest of Zeytinler is the largest olive oil museum complex in the world.
 The museum was initially conceived in 2002 by owner Dr Levent Köstem, and historian Ali Ertan İplikçi opened in November 2017.

-The museum has an internal area of 5,650 square meters surrounded by 20,000 square meters grounds and an arboretum with over 500 trees.
+The museum has an internal area of 5,650 square meters surrounded by 20,000 square meters of grounds and an arboretum with over 500 trees.
 The olive oil technology museum aims to preserve and display olive oil pressing systems established in Anatolia.
-Restored industrial equipment, ancient press stones and artefacts, as well as historical reproductions, trace the evolution across 4,000-years of the crushing, pressing, separation, and storage processes of olive production and distribution.
-A systematic approach has been taken to bring the education function to the forefront, including equipment demonstration and workshops.
+Restored industrial equipment, ancient press stones and artefacts, as well as historical reproductions, trace the evolution across 4,000 years of the crushing, pressing, separation, and storage processes of olive production and distribution.
+A systematic approach has been taken to bring the education function to the forefront, including equipment demonstrations and workshops.